 The explainer video industry is moving up in the world.
 Earlier in 2017, these short visual content can be found in many places including the news, TV, Facebook, Instagram and Twitter.

-As the industry grows, explainer video production companies are popping up everywhere, which causes a fierce competition.
+As the industry grows, video production companies are popping up everywhere, which causes a fierce marketing and creativity competition.
+The rise of video marketing in various industries is also causing demand for explainer video as a tool to increase brand awareness go up.

 Each company tries their best to come up with video styles and new animation styles to establish a signature for their creation.
-After all, explainer videos are a form of art — which are bound to have signature looks — and a useful content to watch for a company’s target customers.
-That means if your company thinks about creating an explainer video, there is a long list of video styles to choose from.
+After all, explainer videos are a form of art in the era of social media and online media — which are bound to have signature looks — and a useful content to watch for a company’s target customers.
+That means if your company thinks about creating an explainer, there is a long list of video styles to choose from.

 (P.S: you can peek at hundreds of portfolio that we’ve released in this awesome page: breadnbeyond portfolio)